L5050/SPM-Hard-Mode/README.md

 # SPM-Hard-Mode
 Rel mod and gecko code for my SPM Hard Mode mod.
-No full release yet, but coming soon
+Full releases available for US2 and PAL versions of SPM

 # Contents
 * Gecko code that gets rid of most effects that double your damage, including bowser and items like the Mighty Tonic